DynamicMetaFlow/js-intro-jquery-first/readme.md

 * Gives the page a much smoother user experience compared to a static page that doesn't have this sort of functionality.

 **Storage / Communication with a Server**
-* Javascript is telling the browser that (a) a user has done something, (b) it should save the result of that interaction and (c) display the results of that interaction to the user whenever he or she is at the site.
+* Javascript is telling the browser that...
+  1. The user has done something.
+  2. It should save the result of that interaction.
+  3. It should display the results of that interaction to the user whenever he or she is at the site.
 * In the case of Cookie Clicker, that information is saved in local storage using -- ironically -- cookies.
 * We can also use Javascript to communicate with a server.

 This is not an exhaustive list of Javascript properties, but we'll go over these and more in more detail later on in the course.